 - Keywords from job advertisements.
 Adding keywords from job postings is also important as a way of showing your prospective employer that you’ve made your research.
 In the initial job screening process, keywords can truly help you surpass it.

 - Professional history.
 For most business resumes, a review of one’s professional history can help elevate the appeal of your resume.
 What is material is that you make your career story relevant, concise, and targeted to the advertised job position.

 - Contact details.
 As a basic requirement, don’t ever miss this part.
-Without this section, your resume would be useless.
+Without this section, your simple resume would be useless.
 Always include your full name, address, phone number, email address, and other relevant contact details.

 - Certifications and achievements.
 If you have acquired specific certifications and licenses, always indicate in your resume because they can make your credentials credible and reliable.
 Some certifications also make you stand out from the rest.